Hoooid/HaodongTangGroup/content/en/authors/S饶磊/_index.md

 ---
 # Display name
-title: Yixin Zheng
+title: Lei Rao

 # Full name (for SEO)
-first_name: Yixin
+first_name: Lei
-last_name: Zheng
+last_name: Rao

 # Username (this should match the folder name)
 authors:
-  - S郑翌馨
+  - S饶磊

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Undergraduate Student
+role: Sophomore

 #order
 order: B